-The main aim of the project is to develop and use potentials for static and dynamic (breakable) disulfide bonds in all-atom and coarse-grained force fields, which will allow to study thermodynamical properties and structure of biologically important proteins, such as RNase A and LTPs.
+The main aim of the project is to develop and use potentials for static and dynamic (breakable) disulfide bonds in all-atom and coarse-grained force fields, which will allow to study thermodynamical properties and structure of biologically important proteins, such as RNase A, LTPs and other relevant systems.
 Project will be done with collaboration with authors of UNRES coarse-grained force field: group of prof. Adam Liwo from University of Gdańsk.